 You need to download and install OpenRefine and download a data file to follow this lesson.

 You can download OpenRefine from http://openrefine.org/download.html.
-This lesson has been tested with all versions of OpenRefine, from 2.8 to 3.1.
+This lesson has been tested with all versions of OpenRefine up to the latest tested version, 3.1.

 There are versions for Windows, Mac OS X and Linux.

 When you download OpenRefine for Windows or Linux from the address above, you are downloading a zip file.
 To install OpenRefine you simply unzip the downloaded file wherever you want to install the program.
 This can be to a personal directory or to an applications or software directory - OpenRefine should run wherever you put the unzipped folder.
 The location has to be a “local” drive as problems have been reported trying to run OpenRefine from a Network drive.

 If you are downloading OpenRefine for Mac, you are downloading a ‘dmg’ (disk image) file which you can open, and then drag the OpenRefine application to an appropriate folder on you computer.

 OpenRefine is a Java application, and you need to have a ‘Java Runtime Environment’ (JRE) installed on your computer to run OpenRefine.
 If you don’t already have one installed then you can download and install from http://java.com by going to the site and clicking “Free Java Download”.